nspcc-dev/neo-go/docs/rpc.md

 This method can be used on P2P Notary enabled networks to submit new notary payloads to be relayed from RPC to P2P.

-#### Limits and paging for getnep17transfers
+#### Limits and paging for getnep11transfers and getnep17transfers

-`getnep17transfers` RPC call never returns more than 1000 results for one request (within specified time frame).
+`getnep11transfers` and `getnep17transfers` RPC calls never return more than 1000 results for one request (within specified time frame).
 You can pass your own limit via an additional parameter and then use paging to request the next batch of transfers.

 Example requesting 10 events for address NbTiM6h8r99kpRtb428XcsUk1TzKed2gTc within 0-1600094189000 timestamps: